-Date Type of amendments Sections subject to amendments Feb 2013 Alignment of the Standards between R.37 and R.40 R.37(d) - page 27 Insertion of the reference that DNFBP secrecy or confidentiality laws should not affect the provision of mutual legal assistance, except where the relevant information that is sought is held in circumstances where legal professional privilege or legal professional secrecy applies.
-Oct 2015 Revision of the Interpretive Note to R. 5 to address the foreign terrorist fighters threat IN R.5 (B.3) - page 37 Insertion of B.3 to incorporate the relevant element of UNSCR 2178 which addresses the threat posed by foreign terrorist fighters.
+Date Type of amendments Sections subject to amendments Feb 2013 Alignment of the Standards between R.37 and R.40 ■ R.37(d) - page 27 Insertion of the reference that DNFBP secrecy or confidentiality laws should not affect the provision of mutual legal assistance, except where the relevant information that is sought is held in circumstances where legal professional privilege or legal professional secrecy applies.
+Oct 2015 Revision of the Interpretive Note to R. 5 to address the foreign terrorist fighters threat Insertion of B.3 to incorporate the relevant element of UNSCR 2178 which addresses the threat posed by foreign terrorist fighters.
 This clarifies that Recommendation 5 requires countries to criminalise financing the travel of individuals who travel to a State other than their States of residence or nationality for the purpose of the perpetration, planning, or preparation of, or participation in, terrorist acts or the providing or receiving of terrorist training.
 Existing B.3-11 became B.4-12.
+Jun 2016 Revision of R. 8 and the Interpretive Note to R. 8 R.8 and INR.8 - pages 13 and 54-59 Revision of the standard on non-profit organisation (NPO) to clarify the subset of NPOs which should be made subject to supervision and monitoring.
+This brings INR.8 into line with the FATF Typologies Report on Risk of Terrorist Abuse of NPOs (June 2014) and the FATF Best Practices on Combatting the Abuse of NPOs (June 2015) which clarify that not all NPOs are high risk and intended to be addressed by R.8, and better align the implementation of R.8/INR.8 with the risk-based approach.